Lemoncode/d3js-typescript-examples/01-bar-chart/Readme.md

 > In d3js when we talk about **data** we are talking about an array of items, when we talk about
 > **datum** we are reffering to a single item.

-- Since it's all the data that we are going to introduce is fresh (we are not updating the chart just appending all the new data), we tell them that we go into "enter" mode (if you need to "update" existing data you would enter in "update" mode, if you want to delete data you would enter in "exit" mode).
+- Since all the data that we are going to introduce is fresh (we are not updating the chart just appending all the new data), we tell them that we go into "enter" mode (if you need to "update" existing data you would enter in "update" mode, if you want to delete data you would enter in "exit" mode).